Guide To Prenuptial Agreements in the UK

-The cost of a prenup from Divorce-Online is just £699 fixed fee with no hidden or extra costs.
-The cost of a prenuptial agreement from a traditional high street solicitor can be upwards to £1800 plus VAT; you can expect family law lawyers in London to charge even more!
+The prenup cost when buying from Divorce-Online is just £699 including VAT which is a fixed-fee service with no hidden extras or costs.
+This covers an asset limit of up to £3 million, much more than many of our competitors.
+What’s more, the cost of a prenuptial agreement from a traditional high street solicitor can be upwards of £1,800 plus VAT; and you can expect family law lawyers in London to charge even more!

-Divorce-Online uses state-of-the-art technology which makes getting information from you much simpler.
+We use state-of-the-art secure technology to upload and download documents and files which makes getting information from you much simpler.
 This drastically reduces the amount of time our solicitors spend extracting the basic information from you for each legal document.

 Unlike high street solicitors, you aren’t required to visit our offices or attend meetings to provide basic information and this enables a more straightforward and efficient service.